aimanptz/softswiss/SPIKE_SETUP_EPIC.md

 There is no any description of the plan itself, of the way to get the **ER**.

 #### Solution
 There are always lots of opportunities for the improvement.
-But there two key points that shouldn't be missed in order to make it really efficient:
+But there are two key points that shouldn't be missed in order to make it really efficient:
 - Collecting and handling the issues
 - Prioritizing of the collected issues